Having a Doberman Pinscher who had an arrhythmia, I felt it would be a good idea to investigate the issue of CPR for dogs.

 Learn for Yourself

-Please take the time to learn how to perform CPR on your dog by watching this video where Sugar the Boxer collapsed during training and needed this life saving tool.
+Please take the time to learn how to perform CPR on your dog by watching this video and step by step guide to perform cpr on your own dog.